 The Mother City has a booming craft beer scene with a number of microbreweries and taprooms around town.
 We’re happy to report that there’s no need to drink mass-produced beer from South African Breweries (SAB) with the local craft beers brewed by the likes of Devil’s Peak Brewing Company, our favorite Cape Town brewery.

 Pro Tip: You can also drink good craft beer in the Cape Winelands.
 Cape Brewing Company (CBC) has an impressive facility and tasting room.

-21. Eat an Ice Cream Cone on the Beach
+21. Eat Ice Cream on the Beach

 This ice cream cone we enjoyed at Icezeit in Sea Point provided a treat to accompany our ocean view.

 Ice cream is popular in Cape Town due to the city’s warm weather and holiday vibe.
 We enjoyed several cones at ice cream shops during our visit, with our favorite cones hosting the artisanal flavors at Unframed Ice Cream.
-However, there’s’ something special about eating a soft serve ice cream cone from Icezeit on the Sea Point beach whether you’re a little kid or just one at heart.
+However, there’s’ something special about eating a soft-serve ice cream cone from Icezeit on the Sea Point beach whether you’re a little kid or just one at heart.

 Pro Tip: Locals often forego ice cream cones on the beach for granadilla lollies made with sticky, sweet yellow granadilla fruit.
 You should try one too.

 Seals lounge and frolic at the Kalk Bay Harbor.